thomascarreau/dotfiles/README.md

 myfiles
 =======

 Here is the collection of my dotfiles (vim, tmux, and git) and a gnuplot template.
-No plugins because of portability.
+Even if I use plugins daily, there is no plugins here because of portability.

-Plugins that I use daily :
+Plugins that I use :

 * [nerdtree](https://github.com/scrooloose/nerdtree)
 * [vim-airline](https://github.com/vim-airline/vim-airline)